What is local marketing all about?

 Free solutions allow companies to boost their local visibility on search engines.

-SEO or natural referencing is a free complement to SEA.
+SEO or organic traffic is a free complement to SEA.
 It allows companies to position themselves according to one or more keywords by enriching their editorial content.
 This means that when an Internet user types in a query such as "Indian restaurant Manchester", he or she is more likely to come across a company that has placed this group of words on its site (particularly titles).

 In order not to get bogged down by the competition, it is important to position yourself within a search query with little competition.
 For example, the group of words "Indian restaurant in Manchester city centre" is less sought after, but also more precise.
 In this way, brands will be able to stand out more easily on search engines and increase footfall.